bmtwl/SoftDataDiode/README.md

 These mitigations can generally "stack", allowing a defence in depth approach that approaches a guarantee of security.

->[!INFO]
+>[!NOTE]
->You might think that block rules on your hardware firewall set to prevent return traffic would be a possible mitigation, but contrary to intuition these will generally not work.
+>You might think that block rules on your hardware firewall preventing return traffic would be a possible mitigation, but contrary to intuition these will generally not work.
 The packet will be part of an established flow and hit the fast-path before any rules are evaluated.
 YMMV with your specific firewall platform, but be prepared for disappointment.

 All this said, if the sender is behind a NATting firewall then it is highly unlikely that the receiver would be practically able to send a packet back on a different port.
 The firewall would have chosen a random port to forward the traffic from, and if the receiver doesn't send the return packets to the same port, then it would be dropped.
 If the receiver _does_ send packets back to that same randomized port, then it is mapped back to the original port, where there is nothing listening if implemented as per this guide.